Linda McCartney: Early years

-Linda McCartney was born Linda Louise Eastman in Manhattan, New York, on September 24, 1941.
+Linda McCartney was born Linda Louise Eastman in Scarsdale, New York, on September 24, 1941.
 She had one older brother named John, and two younger sisters named Laura and Louise Jr. Her mother, Louise Sara Eastman (née Lindner), was from a German-Jewish family.
 Her maternal grandfather was Max J. Lindner, founder of the Lindner Company clothing store in Cleveland, Ohio.
 Her father, Lee Eastman (born Leopold Vail Epstein), was the son of Belarusian-Jewish immigrants Louis and Stella (Shkolnick) Epstein from Gomel.
-His sister Rose Frisch became a noted scientist who worked on women's fertility and population studies.
+His sister Rose Frisch became a recognized scientist who worked on women's fertility and population studies.
 Her father practiced entertainment law in New York and counted among his famous clients Harold Arlen, Tommy Dorsey, Willem de Kooning, Jack Lawrence, and Mark Rothko.
 At Eastman's request, Lawrence wrote the song "Linda" when she was one year old.
 It was recorded by Buddy Clark in 1947 and went to No. 2 on the Billboard Best Sellers chart, and was recorded again in 1963 by duo Jan and Dean.

 Eastman graduated from Scarsdale High School in 1959.
 She then attended Vermont College in Montpelier, Vermont, where she received an Associate of Arts in 1961.
 Her brother John, who studied law like their father, later became the attorney and manager of her husband Paul McCartney.
-She preferred nature and animals while growing up and enjoyed going horseback riding as a child.
+She preferred nature and animals while growing up and enjoyed horseriding as a child.
 After graduating from Vermont College, she attended the University of Arizona and majored in fine arts while taking up nature photography as a hobby.
 While she was studying there, her mother was killed in the 1962 crash of American Airlines Flight 1 in Jamaica Bay, New York.
 She then left the University of Arizona without graduating, and married Joseph Melville See Jr. (in June 1962).
 Their daughter Heather was born in December 1962.
 They divorced in 1965, and Linda resumed using her maiden name.